Vegatesting is a branch of electro acupuncture, pioneered during the 1950s by Dr Reinhold Voll.

 Dr Reinholt Voll (1909-1989)

-Dr Voll discovered that acupuncture points are low resistance points on the skin, which represent bio energy flow in their associated acupuncture meridians.
-He also found that measuring changes in the electrical resistance at selected acupuncture points can assist with selection of homoeopathic treatment.
+Dr Voll was a talented German physician, who discovered that acupuncture points are low resistance points on the skin that represent bio-energy flow in their associated acupuncture meridians.
+He found that measuring changes in the electrical resistance at selected acupuncture points enabled selection of appropriate homoeopathic treatments.

-Here is a his own account of the discovery translated from the original German.
+Here is his account of his discovery (translated from German).

-“I diagnosed chronic prostatitis in a colleague that was associated with an abnormally high skin resistance at the relevant acupuncture point and I prescribed for him the homoeopathic preparation, populus 4X.
-I tested him again, with the homeopathic preparation in his pocket (unbeknown to me), and this time the electro acupuncture reading lowered to a near normal level.
+“I diagnosed chronic prostatitis in a colleague that was associated with an abnormally high skin resistance at the relevant acupuncture point, and I prescribed for him the homoeopathic preparation, populus 4X.
+I tested him again, with the homeopathic preparation in his pocket (unbeknown to me.
+This time the electro acupuncture reading lowered to a near normal level.
 On further testing, without the homoeopathy in proximity, the resistance at the acupuncture point returned to the previous abnormally high reading.
-When he held the homoeopathic preparation, the reading returned an almost normal level.
-I repeated these findings with consistent results”.
+When he again held the homoeopathic preparation, the metre scale reading on the electronic device returned to an almost normal level.
+I repeated these findings with consistent results.”